jensenw1/ODUTQA-MDC/.ipynb_checkpoints/README-checkpoint.md

 # ODATQA-MDC

-This repository contains resources and datasets for the ODATQA-MDC project, designed for machine reading comprehension and question answering in technical domains.
+This repository contains resources and datasets for the ODATQA-MDC project, designed for Open-Domain Ambiguous Tabular QA.

 ## Directory Structure